What are xAPI Extensions and How Do I Use Them in My xAPI Statements?

 2. The Key (or property name) of an Extension must be an IRI

-3. The Value of Extension can be any string value or JSON Object
+3. The Value of Extensions can be any string value or JSON Object

-4. It can only be used in specific parts of an xAPI Statement, including:
+4. You can only use them in specific parts of an xAPI Statement:

 Activity Extensions

-For example, you may want to specify the type of assessment object (e.g., pretest, posttest, survey, quiz, etc) used in an xAPI Statement to more easily query the data and build meaningful charts and dashboards showing a comparison of the pretest and posttest results.
-In the example below, an “assessment-type” Activity Extension is defined for the assessment object.
-The property name for the extension is “http://id.tincanapi.com/extension/assessment-type” and the value of the extension is “posttest.”
-Since the value of this extension is not expected to ever change for this specific assessment object, then this is an ideal way to use an Activity Extension in an xAPI Statement.
+For example, you may want to specify the type of assessment object (e.g., pretest, post-test, survey, quiz, etc.) used in an xAPI Statement to more easily query the data and build meaningful charts and dashboards showing a comparison of the pretest and post-test results.
+In the example below, the designer defined an “assessment-type” Activity Extension for the object.
+They set the property name for the extension to http://id.tincanapi.com/extension/assessment-type and set the value of the extension to post-test.
+Since they don't expect the value of this extension to ever change for this specific assessment object, then this is an ideal way to use an Activity Extension in an xAPI Statement.

 Best Practice

-You should not store dynamic values in Activity Extensions since it is expected that these values are static and should not change.
-In Veracity’s LRS, Activity Extensions are canonicalized for this reason.
+Do not store dynamic values in Activity Extensions since you can expect that these values are static and don't change.
+The Veracity LRS does not add Activity Extensions to its canon for this reason.

 Example